Rules for the New Moon

 19 HEL., p.
 80.

-20 CHAL: A Concise Hebrew and Aramaic Lexicon of the Old Testament William L. Holladay.
-Based upon the Lexical Work of Ludwig Koehler and Walter Baumgartner.
+20 CHAL: A Concise Hebrew and Aramaic Lexicon of the Old Testament.
+William L. Holladay.
 William B Eerdmans Publishing Company, Grand Rapids, Michigan, 1971, pp. 96-97.

 21 GHCL: Gesinius’s Hebrew and Chaldee Lexicon to the Old Testament Scriptures.
 Samuel Prideaux Tregelles.
 Samuel Bagster and Sons, Paternoster Row, 1846, p.
 CCLXIII.